Vaginal tightening isn’t exactly a subject that most women want to talk about. I get it – it’s embarrassing.

 Eventually, you want to work your way up to relaxing and contracting for 10 seconds each.
 Repeat this three times per day, and remember to breathe freely during each session (don’t hold your breath).

-V Tight Gel is the best alternative to Kegel exercises and the ONLY solution that worked for me.
+If you are looking for a supplement to help too we can recommend the IsoSensual Tight gel and pills.
+Their products are a great addition or alternative to Kegel exercises and the ONLY over the counter supplement that has worked for me.
 And it’s so easy to use.
-But before I get to that, let me talk about why and how this gel works.
+But before I get to that, let me talk about why and how their gel works.

 The key ingredient in this gel is Manjakani Extract, which has been used in Eastern cultures for centuries as a way to restore vaginal tightness.
 Also known as Oak Gall, this extract can heal vaginal tissue, restore elasticity, improve your vitality and retard or reverse vaginal atrophy.